 1.4 The employee must be actively employed on the first day of each semester to be eligible for the waiver.

-2. The tuition waiver is 50% of the tuition for NDSU classes (excluding self-supporting, Continuing Education courses and internships that require tuition to be paid to the site for student placement) per spouse/partner or dependent.
+2. The tuition waiver is 50% of the tuition for NDSU classes (excluding internships that require tuition to be paid to the site for student placement and Professional Development non-degree eligible courses) per spouse/partner or dependent.

-2.1 The waiver applies regardless of whether paying resident or out-of-state tuition.
+2.1

-2.2 The maximum waiver for the spouse/partner or dependent of more than one eligible employee is 50%.
+2.1 The maximum waiver for the spouse/partner or dependent of more than one eligible employee is 50%.

-2.3 Fees are not waivered or waived.
+2.2 Fees are not waived.

-2.4 The waiver applies to both undergraduate and graduate level classes.
+2.3 The waiver applies to undergraduate, professional (Pharmacy) and graduate level classes.

-2.5 Early Entry students will be eligible according to the terms of this policy.
+2.4 Early Entry students will be eligible according to the terms of this policy.